Opium1715/Opium1715/README.md

 - 👋 Hi, I’m @Opium1715
-- 👀 I’m interested in playing video games, and I totally don't like programming.(Doge)
+- 👀 I’m interested in playing video games, and I totally don't like programming.(Doge)😂
-- 🌱 I’m currently learning Java and want to learn more to make sure that I can get a job.
+- 🌱 I’m currently learning TensotFlow and want to learn more to make sure that I can get into my research work.
-- 💞️ I’m looking to collaborate on database design.
+- 💞️ I’m looking to deep learning.
 - 📫 How to reach me ...please don't reach me.(hahah).
 - thank you for watching so much!
 <!---